mrhackcz/wedos-hook/README.md

 - `wpass="P4SSW0RD"`

 That's all, finally you can run `dehydrated -c -f /etc/dehydrated/config`, add it to the crontab and get Let's Encrypt certificate with dns-01 challenge.

+## JSON ?
+Yes, I know.
+Method used in the script to send "JSON" request to wedos WAPI is not a JSON.
+But thats not my fault, and it is Wedos's problem.
+If they said "send us a json request" it means - "Send us a plaintext request, where you fill a json to the 'request' variable". :--)) Hosting masters.